-The rise and rise of smartwatches and why, with the arrival of summer, it’s time to get involved.
+We take a look at the rise and rise of smartwatches, and why it’s time to get involved.

 Not to belie my age, but I can remember the first time someone brought a Casio watch into the playground at school.
 We promptly formed a circle around him where he proudly displayed on his wrist a black watch that played my favourite game at the time, Scramble.
 Yes, it was a basic interpretation of the arcade classic, but to be able to play it on the move (and in class) was a total revelation.